What are world views?

 This is a process of analytic reasoning about your experience that you can do with any feeling, thought, or concept, such as causation, as Nagarjuna did.
 If you do so, you will thoroughly, completely demolish any rational reason to believe anything, to feel anything, or to do anything.
 However, you will as thoroughly, completely demolish any rational reason not to believe, feel, or do anything.
 The result is not nihilism, but a shifting of your brain into a neutral or “formless” reality.
 You aren’t A. You aren’t the absence of A. You aren’t both A and its absence.
 You aren’t neither A nor its absence.
 A doesn’t exist; neither does non-A. Both A and non-A do not exist and neither do A nor non-A. This is Nagarjuna’s interpretation and the application of “the Middle Way,” the central principle of Buddhism, not just to meditation but to understanding the nature of experience.

 The process I just described undercuts belief in Magic Pony Dust, the sparkles you put on your Magic Pony to make it fly.
 This is because this practice of Nagarjuna’s fourfold negation was not about belief, but about rational analysis of experience in a way that I later learned was phenomenological.
 It kicks the baby bird of awareness out of its nest of scripted assumptions, causing it to learn that it can fly, or live without them.
 It now seemed to me that anything that can’t get through Nagarjuna’s middle way, through the eye of this needle, isn’t real and won’t last.
 I concluded with Gautama that if I based my life on things that I thought are real and permanent but are not (think relationships, financial security, health, and mystical experiences), I would experience pain and suffering when they one day vanish.
-I saw this very, very clearly, because I had an amazing, astounding teacher in Fredrick J Streng.
+I saw this very, very clearly, because I had an amazing, astounding professor of Indian philosophy in Fredrick J Streng.
+He had written his PhD thesis on the relationship between Nagarjuna’s four-fold negation and the work of Ludwig Wittgenstein.
 I discovered that not only do most people not grasp this concept, of a clear space within and between their thoughts and feelings, they don’t want to and have no interest in doing so.
 It was not so much a belief system as an injunctive reality – a world view that exposed itself through what one did, not what one thought.

 Neither Cayce nor Nagarjuna gave me confidence or got me past introversion, self-criticism, self-doubt, and guilt.
 In retrospect, it is fair to say that a lot of my introspection was out of fear of going out; I could be safe and feel secure working in these inner dimensions; outside it was a wild and scary world with a lot of rejection and failure that I didn’t know how to deal with.
 Also it fed a lot of narcissistic specialness; I could feel I was unique, even “better,” because I knew all this shit others didn’t.
 Now it’s amusing to me to look at how narcissistically self-absorbed I was.
 I still had a lot of that profile into my early and mid-twenties.